databricks/koalas/docs/source/index.rst

 * Be immediately productive with Spark, with no learning curve, if you are already familiar with pandas.
 * Have a single codebase that works both with pandas (tests, smaller datasets) and with Spark (distributed datasets).

-.. whatsnew/index is automatically generated via prehook/sitecustomize.py
+.. whatsnew/index is automatically generated (see conf.py for Sphinx and dev/gendoc.py).

 .. toctree::
     :maxdepth: 3